Biohazard Precautions for Handling and Shipping Medical Specimens

 Sharps Container Use and Disposal

-Adherence to regulations when dealing with and discarding sharps containers is important for the prevention of needlestick injuries and avoiding contamination.
-Sharps receptacles must be FDA-approved, resistant to punctures, situated in reachable areas where they can easily be accessed.
+Adherence to regulations when dealing with and discarding sharps containers is important for the prevention of needlestick injuries and for avoiding contamination.
+Sharps receptacles must be FDA-approved, resistant to punctures, and situated in reachable areas where they can easily be accessed.

-To ensure safety among healthcare personnel as well inhibit contagious diseases from spreading, an accurate disposal process of these items should take place.
+To ensure safety among healthcare personnel as well as inhibit contagious diseases from spreading, an accurate disposal process of these items should take place.

 Contaminated PPE Disposal